lrybak/addon-repository-edge/owserver/DOCS.md

 ## Home Assistant integration

 1. Configure and start addon.
 With default configuration addon starts with fake (mocked) devices.
-2. Add to Home Assistant through the Integrations.
-Go to Integrations, Add Integration, Choose 1-Wire, Connection type: OWServer, Host: 9e0ef242-owserver, Port 4304 (default).
+1. Add to Home Assistant through the Integrations.
+Go to Integrations, Add Integration, Choose 1-Wire
+    - Connection type: `OWServer`,
+    - Host: `provide add-on's hostname (from add-on details page)`
+    - Port: `4304` _(default)_.
-3. That's it.
+1. That's it.
 On the integrations page wou will find 1-Wire integration with discovered devices.